karst3nz/CloudFlare-DNS-API/README.md

 ## 🧰 Usage

-Here is a complete example of how to use the client:
+Here is a complete example of how to use the client or check example.py:

 ```python
 import asyncio